BMEG4003 Cardiovascular Biomechanics

 - Contact hours

-- lectures: 2 hours per week; tutorials and lab classes: 2 hours per week
+- lectures: 2 hours per week; practical classes and lab classes: 2 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.